AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-55/acsd-58828-server-side-address-required-message-appears-for-any-empty-required-field-alongside-client-side-validation.md

 ## Issue

-Fixes the issue where the server-side validation message *address is required* appears if any required field is left empty, alongside the client-side validation message.
+The server-side validation message *address is required* appears if any required field is left empty, alongside the client-side validation message.

 Steps to reproduce: